mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

 ---

-## Login to Azure in the WSL environment
+## Login to Azure in the WSL Environment

 In the Ubuntu 22.04(WSL) terminal opened in the 'Connect to Ubuntu WSL with VS Code' step, run the following commands: